 Good news for the developers again!
 There is no package.json file!
 Deno has its own package manager, unlike Node’s NPM.
 As we know, when you install any package through npm, all required dependencies needed to be installed and that increases complexity.
 Deno’s decentralized module system works great here.
 It offers some built-in tooling to access third-party modules.
 You can import third-party code or package via HTTP URLs using a syntax that is familiar to modern JS and Angular.
 Packages are cached locally so that it doesn’t require to be loaded on every run.

 Deno is different than Node.js in many things.
-Let’s compare both runtime environments and see how they differ.
+Let’s compare the Deno vs Node performance and see how they differ.

 |Tech Stack||V8, tokio, Rust||V8, Libuv, C++|